 Customer onboarding and training

-CSMs can utilize ChatGPT and Bard to develop interactive customer onboarding and training materials, injecting energy into the process.
+CSMs can utilize ChatGPT and Gemini to develop interactive customer onboarding and training materials, injecting energy into the process.

 Let’s say you’ve got an introduction call with a new client and you want to learn as much as possible about their company.
 Usually, this would be a time-consuming and repetitive task, conflating several different websites and at least a dozen different searches for the bank of information.

 Remember, you want to go into that meeting armed and fully prepared.
 You can use these models for a debrief of all the topline information (and then some) about their specific company.